emilyvertosick/Statistics-Course/docs/05-week5.md

 ## # ... with 24 more rows, and 1 more variable: .std.resid <dbl>
 ```

-To get the number of observations, coefficients, 95% confidence interval and p-values printed in a table for all covariates, you can use the `tbl_regression` function from the `gtsummary` package:
+To get the number of observations, coefficients, 95% confidence interval and p values printed in a table for all covariates, you can use the `tbl_regression` function from the `gtsummary` package:

 ```r